๐ŸชขIntro to Polymer Science

 3D Printing (Additive Manufacturing)

-• Prototyping and customization are primary applications; production economics favor low volumes where tooling costs would dominate
+• Prototyping and customization are the primary applications.
+Production economics favor low volumes where the cost of designing and machining a mold would dominate.

-Compare: 3D Printing vs. Injection Molding—3D printing excels at complexity and customization with zero tooling cost; injection molding wins on cycle time, surface finish, and per-part cost at volume.
-The crossover point depends on part complexity and quantity—a classic exam question setup.
+Compare: 3D Printing vs. Injection Molding: 3D printing excels at complexity and customization with zero tooling cost; injection molding wins on cycle time, surface finish, and per-part cost at volume.
+The crossover point depends on part complexity and quantity.
+This tradeoff is a classic exam question setup.

 Quick Reference Table